Asesro1/asesro-cli/README.md

-# CanvasTestRunner
+# Asesro-cli

-A github action to run unit testing and upload that grade to canvas
+TAs give the students submissions and the tests and each students assignemnt grade is automatically updated.